The Paul Busse Garden Railway at Franklin Park Conservatory is an outdoor model railroad that will delight children AND adults through January 2024!

-The Paul Busse Garden Railway has reopened at Franklin Park Conservatory and will remain on display through January 8, 2023.
-This exhibit makes its temporary home in the Grand Mallway outside Franklin Park Conservatory and is made up of 1,122 feet of track!
+The Paul Busse Garden Railway has reopened at Franklin Park Conservatory and will remain on display through January 7, 2024.
+This exhibit makes its home in the Grand Mallway outside Franklin Park Conservatory and is made up of 1,122 feet of track!

 Paul Busse graduated from Ohio State University in 1972 and he first created a public garden railroad in 1982 for the Ohio State Fair!
 He started a business called Applied Imagination which creates garden railway displays all over the United States!
 He has since retired, but the company is run by his daughter and he remains involved in the work!

 The Garden Railway is made of all- natural plant materials and features 4 botanical themes: Fairytale Land, Wild West Town and an animal themed “Who Lives Here” and a European Travels section!

 My kids especially enjoyed the animal houses.
 Each house was made with the theme of a different animal such as a zebra, turtle, giraffe and snake as pictured below!
 They are adorable!